With Ronald Reagan

 Biography of James C. Roberts

-Following his graduation from Miami, Roberts served as anti-submarine warfare and nuclear weapons officer on the destroyer USS Henderson, home ported in Long Beach, California.
+Following his graduation from Miami, Roberts served in the U.S. Navy for three years as anti-submarine warfare and nuclear weapons officer on the destroyer USS Henderson, home – ported in Long Beach, California.
 The ship made two extended deployments to the Western Pacific in 1969-1970 and 1971-72.

-During his three years in the Navy, Roberts received several awards including the Navy Achievement Medal and letters of commendations from the commanding officer, USS Henderson and the commanders of Destroyer Squadron 19 and the United States Seventh Fleet.
+During his tour of duty in the Navy, Roberts received several awards, including the Navy Achievement Medal and letters of commendation from the Commanding Officer, USS Henderson and the Commanders of Destroyer Squadron 19 and the United States Seventh Fleet.

-Following his discharge from the U.S. Navy, Roberts worked from 1972-1973 as a journalist in Mexico, writing for the “Mexico City News” and the financial magazine “Expansion.”
+Following his discharge from the U.S. Navy, Roberts worked from 1972 to 1974 as a journalist in Mexico, writing for the “Mexico City News” and the financial magazine “Expansion.”

 Major Awards Recognizing the Work of Radio America